austin020269/Stocks-Analysis/README.md

 ### Deliverable 2: Written Analysis of Results

-It is obvious from the above results refactoring the data made the code more efficient, however the time difference was not a measurable amount betqween the two runs (approx. 1 second).
+It is obvious from the above results refactoring the data made the code more efficient, however the time difference was not a measurable amount between the two runs (approx. 1 second).
 Given that, I would not say this dataset was worth the effort to do so.
-However, for larger more compliacted datasets this would probably prove to be advantageous.
+However, for larger more complicated datasets this would probably prove to be advantageous.

-The rafactoring is a benefit in that you can use previous to do so just my some simple modifications, however without a strong understanding of the original code it can be quite challenging to complete and run properly.
+The rafactoring is a benefit in that you can use previous code to do so just by some simple modifications, however without a strong understanding of the original code it can be quite challenging to complete and run properly.